 When the early years of work outside the US and raising young children eased up a little, Marshall and Rosanna attended their 15th Reunion.
 They enjoyed it so much they decided to become more involved, joining the committee planning the 20th Reunion, reconnecting with classmates and renewing their involvement with Cornell.

-Marshall has served Cornell in different roles including lifetime member of the Cornell University Council, class treasurer from 1986 to 1996 followed by 10 years as class president, co-chair of the last three Reunion campaigns, CACO board member from 1990 to1996, Hillel board member from 2000 to 2003, and 55th Reunion registration chair.
+Marshall served Cornell in different roles including lifetime member of the Cornell University Council, class treasurer from 1986 to 1996 followed by 10 years as class president, co-chair of the last three Reunion campaigns, CACO board member from 1990 to1996, Hillel board member from 2000 to 2003, and 55th Reunion registration chair.

-Through her work with Reunion committees, Rosanna began participating on the Class of 1961 Class Council and eventually co-chaired the 35th Reunion.
+Through her work with Reunion committees, Rosanna participated on the Class of 1961 Class Council and eventually co-chaired the 35th Reunion.
 A College of Human Ecology breakfast during this Reunion reminded Rosanna how wonderful her college is and inspired her to get more involved.
 She went on to serve on the Human Ecology Alumni Association Board, including a term as president.
 Rosanna also represented Human Ecology on many other Cornell University boards and organizations.
-She has since broadened her involvement at Cornell to include Cornell University Council and the President's Council of Cornell Women.
+She has since broadened her involvement at Cornell to include Cornell University Council and the President’s Council of Cornell Women.

 The couple’s class involvement includes arranging mini-reunions for classmates in the New York metropolitan area.
 These events usually start with a guided tour at a museum or attraction followed by a class luncheon in a local restaurant.
 The mini-reunions help to heighten classmates’ interest in Cornell in the intervening years between five-year Reunions and cement friendships made with classmates following graduation.

-Marshall and Rosanna credit their class affiliation and participation for broadening their circle of friends and connecting them to many wonderful Cornellians they didn't know during their years on campus.
-They have loved working with all the past Class of '61 presidents and officers.
+Marshall and Rosanna credit their class affiliation and participation for broadening their circle of friends and connecting them to many wonderful Cornellians they didn’t know during their years on campus.
+They loved working with all the past Class of ’61 presidents and officers.
 Class affiliation has enriched their lives; they will always have Cornell in common with class friends and with each other.